People of FiBAN: Female angels boosting diversity in the startup investing scene

 Outside the FiBAN activities you’ll find me investing in startups that are transforming the energy sector and the related fields.
 Personally, I am particularly interested in the teams that are trying to address climate change.

 Who else are the people of FiBAN?

-The ladies introduced in this article represent a part of FiBAN's female angel investors and the whole community of 670+ angel investors.
-Almost half of FiBAN's board members are women - check out what Noora Fagerström, Saga Forss and Annukka Mickelsson have to say.
-Also, a majority of people in the FiBAN office are women - get to know the team.
+The women introduced in this article represent a part of FiBAN’s female angel investors and the whole community of 670+ angel investors.

 Want to join the FiBAN community of business angels?
 If you are thinking of becoming a business angel yourself read more on how to apply for FiBAN membership.